-Why we think it's important for professionals to work closely with familes.
+- Working in Partnership with families.
+Why it’s important for professionals to work closely with families.

 Resources from the Challenging Behaviour National Strategy Group

-Our resource 'The Key Messages About Positive Behaviour Support' shows that PBS is more than just "getting rid of problem behaviours."
-It is a holistic approach that considers the quality of a person's life and those of the people around them.
+Our resource shows that PBS is more than just “getting rid of problem behaviours.”
+It is a holistic approach that considers the quality of a person’s life and those of the people around them.

 Read this information sheet for an introduction to PbS and how it should be carried out to ensure the best outcomes for people with a learning disability.
 What is PBS?
 Why is it effective?
 And how can it be delivered successfully?

 Time for Action: Stopping the Abuse of People with Learning Disabilities calls for a number of specific actions to be taken in response to the Panorama Investigation.

 - Stop sending people to live in hospitals for people with learning disabilities